freeCodeCamp/freeCodeCamp/curriculum/challenges/portuguese/09-information-security/information-security-with-helmetjs/avoid-inferring-the-response-mime-type-with-helmet.nosniff.md

 # --description--

 Lembrando que este projeto está sendo construído a partir do <a href="https://replit.com/github/freeCodeCamp/boilerplate-infosec" target="_blank" rel="noopener noreferrer nofollow">Replit</a>, ou pode ser clonado no <a href="https://github.com/freeCodeCamp/boilerplate-infosec/" target="_blank" rel="noopener noreferrer nofollow">GitHub</a>.
-Os navegadores podem usar detecção de conteúdo ou de MIME para substituir os cabeçalhos de resposta `Content-Type` de modo a adivinhar e processar os dados usando um tipo de conteúdo implícito.
+Browsers can use content or MIME sniffing to override the `Content-Type` header of a response to guess and process the data using an implicit content type.
 Embora isso possa ser conveniente em alguns cenários, também pode levar a alguns ataques perigosos.
-Este middleware define o cabeçalho X-Content-Type-Options para `nosniff`, instruindo o navegador a não ignorar o `Content-Type` fornecido.
+This middleware sets the `X-Content-Type-Options` header to `nosniff`, instructing the browser to not bypass the provided `Content-Type`.

 # --instructions--